kawaiiDango/pano-scrobbler/Readme.md

 - Lastfm API wrapper: Based on https://github.com/jkovacs/lastfm-java
 - Icons: https://materialdesignicons.com and https://material.io

-Thanks to everyone who reported bugs and helped me with this project.
+Thanks to the amazing [translators](https://crowdin.com/project/pscrobbler/members) and everyone who reported bugs and helped me with this project.